mozhu621/intellistream.github.io/_pages/home.md

     <span class="sr-only">Next</span>
   </a>
 </div>

+**We are currently looking for candidates for an EASTBio PhD project jointly with Rafal Szabla on how RNA/DNA was formed on Earth.**
+For more information take a look at the advert [here](https://www.findaphd.com/phds/project/eastbio-understanding-prebiotic-rna-self-replication-using-quantum-chemistry-and-machine-learning/?p125095) and more information [here]({{ site.url }}{{ site.baseurl }}/team).
+Please email your expression of interest no later than 10th December 2020 to [antonia.mey@ed.ac.uk](mailto:antonia.mey@ed.ac.uk).

 **We are looking for more people to join the group for** [(more info)]({{ site.url }}{{ site.baseurl }}/team) information on how to join take a look**!**